Minnesota Workers’ Compensation

 Every case is unique, and often involves different types of benefits.
 Depending on the nature of your injury and how and where it occurred, you may also have a personal injury or civil claim.
 If you are a police officer, firefighter, corrections officer or other state, county, or city employee, you may also be entitled to PERA or MSRS disability benefits in addition to your benefits under the Minnesota Workers’ Compensation Act.

-The attorneys at Meuser Law Office are well versed in the complexities in each of these distinct areas of law and understand how they interrelate to ensure that you receive every benefit and all the compensation to which you are entitled.
+The attorneys at Meuser, Yackley & Rowland, P.A. are well versed in the complexities in each of these distinct areas of law and understand how they interrelate to ensure that you receive every benefit and all the compensation to which you are entitled.

 We Will Protect Your Best Interests — And Won’t Leave Money on the Table